thismax/JavaScript_practice/README.md

 binarySearch
 ---------------------

-Searches a soreted array for a specified value by taking the following steps:
+Searches a sorted array of integers for a requested value in the following way:

 1. Select the midpoint.
 2. If the specified value is higher than the midpoint, consider the upper half of the array.
 Else, consider the lower half.